carlo4002/revolut_interview/README.md

 # Better design scenario

-In the project I create a HA posgres cluster but certains points need to be taken into account to get a more robust architecture.
-The ideal architecture in my opinion will be create a separate etcd cluster and haproxy, with there own multi region deployment.
-Like this in this design.
+In this project, I’ve set up a high-availability PostgreSQL cluster, but there are still several areas that could be improved to achieve a more robust and production-grade architecture.

+Ideally, the architecture should include a separate etcd cluster and HAProxy layer, each deployed across multiple regions.
+This would enhance fault tolerance and resilience, as shown in the design below.

 <p align="center">
 <img src="https://github.com/carlo4002/revolut_interview/blob/main/images/graph.png" alt="Architecture per node" width="600"/>